What is an MBA and How Do You Complete One?

 - Finance: From risk and return to budget distribution, this topic area explores the business relationship between time and money.

 - Governance: Where does accountability lie in the corporate world?
 What are the consequences of particular decisions, and what must be in place to ensure the very finest governance?

-- Leadership: Including an understanding of the effects of various leadership styles and the value of the reflective approach to ensure constant improvement.
+- Leadership: Including an understanding of the effects of various leadership skills and styles and the value of the reflective approach to ensure constant improvement.